lucassigoli/Data-Analysis-Duolingo-Project/README.md

 - Consecutive days engagement *- In progress*
 - Deep diving into days usage behavior *- In progress*
 - Does the time since the last practice imply a greater probability of failure? *- In progress*

+.
+**OBSERVATION:**
+- This is my first big project using Kaggle and Python.
+I learned a lot from the project and I know I still have a long way to go, but I'm proud to have gotten this project off the ground.